Janak-Nirmal/FamilySearchCocoa/README.md

 ### Overview

-FSPerson is the center of the object graph.
-Make all your changes to an FSPerson and then call save on that person.
+`FSPerson` is the center of the object graph.
+Make all your changes to an `FSPerson` and then call save on that person.

-Make a bunch of modifications to properties, relationships, etc and then call "save" on a person and it will commit all of it to the server.
+Make a bunch of modifications to properties, relationships, etc and then call `save` on a person and it will commit all of it to the server.

-Fetch does the same in reverse.
+`fetch` does the same in reverse.
 It will fetch all properties and relationships from the server all at once.

-Make sure you do not call save/fetch on the main thread.

 See the header files for the full API and more documentation.

+### Notes

+- Any method that returns an `MTPocketResponse` object is blocking and needs to be called on a background thread.
+- By adding relationships, events, etc, you create an object graph of people and events.
+You can call `save` on any person in the object graph to save the whole thing.

 ### Usage